GlenMerlin/PHPSessionsTutorial/README.md

 They are different in a small but significant way.
 The main difference is that because GET requests are put inside the address bar, they can be bookmarked in your browser.
 However POST requests send the information without showing it in the address bar.
 This is extremely useful if you want to pass data to the server without the user able to see it or bookmark it.

-If you were passing a username and password to the server you wouldn't want that to show up in the address bar where it could be seen in the browser history and couldn't be bookmarked.
+If you were passing a username and password to the server you wouldn't want that to show up in the address bar where it could be seen in the browser history or could be bookmarked.

 ---
 So let's play around with sessions a bit more.
 Let's make a new page called `tasks.php`: